GLOBAL ENERGY CRISES

 Reduce the power requirement for illuminating internal areas by increasing natural light vs the solar heat gain inside the home that in turn requires cooling

-The thermal performance of building materials are measured by considering it’s U-value.
+The thermal performance of building materials is measured by considering its U-value.
 This value describes the rate at which heat energy is lost through the material.
 The lower the value, the less heat energy is lost.

 E.g. a clear, single glazed aluminium window has a typical U-value of 5.6, while a clear double-glazed aluminium window has a typical U-value of 2.8.
 U-value describes the amount of heat lost through one square meter of the material for every degree difference in temperature either side of the material.
 It is indicated in units of Watts per Meter Squared per Degree Kelvin or W/m²K.
 (1°C = 1K)

 Thermal conductivity (U) measures the heat energy that will be transmitted through 1 m² of material in 1 hour when there is a difference of 1 Kelvin/1°C (across two surfaces of the material).
 The unit of measure of thermal conductivity (U) is W/m²K.

 The thermal conductivity of glass units depends on the type of glass used (e.g. float glass, coated glass, laminated glass), the number of glass sheets in the glass unit, the width of the air space and type of the filler gas and / or glazing film.